Greer Garson: Career

-Garson's early professional appearances were on stage, starting at Birmingham Repertory Theatre in January 1932, when she was 27 years old.
+Garson's early professional appearances were on stage, starting at Birmingham Repertory Theatre in January 1932, when she was age 27.
 She appeared on television during its earliest years (the late 1930s), most notably starring in a 30-minute production of an excerpt of Twelfth Night in May 1937, with Dorothy Black.
-These live transmissions were part of the BBC's experimental service from Alexandra Palace, and this is the first known instance of a Shakespeare play performed on television.
+These live transmissions were part of the BBC's pioneering television service from Alexandra Palace, and this is the first known instance of a Shakespeare play performed on television.
 In 1936, she appeared in the West End in Charles Bennett's play Page From a Diary, and Noël Coward's play Mademoiselle.

 Louis B. Mayer discovered Garson while he was in London looking for new talent.
 Garson was signed to a contract with MGM in late 1937.
-The actress suffered a back injury during her first 18 months at MGM while waiting for a role Mayer deemed worthy of her, and was nearly released from her contract.
+The actress suffered a back injury during her first 18 months at MGM while waiting for a role Mayer deemed worthy of her, and she nearly was cut from her contract.

-She began work on her first film, Goodbye, Mr. Chips, in late 1938.
-She received her first Oscar nomination for the role, but lost to Vivien Leigh for Gone with the Wind.
+She began work on Goodbye, Mr. Chips, her first film, in late 1938, and she received her first Oscar nomination for the role.
 She received critical acclaim the next year for her role as Elizabeth Bennet in the 1940 film Pride and Prejudice.

 Garson starred with Joan Crawford in When Ladies Meet, a 1941 poorly received and sanitized re-make of a pre-Code 1933 film of the same name, which had starred Ann Harding and Myrna Loy.
-That same year, she became a major box-office star with the sentimental Technicolor drama Blossoms in the Dust, which brought her the first of five consecutive Best Actress Oscar nominations, tying Bette Davis's 1938–1942 record, which still stands.
+The same year, she became a major box-office star with the sentimental Technicolor drama Blossoms in the Dust, which brought her the first of five consecutive Best Actress Oscar nominations, tying Bette Davis's record from 1938 to 1942, which still stands.

-Garson starred in two Academy Award-nominated films in 1942, Mrs. Miniver and Random Harvest.
-She won the Academy for Best Actress for her performance as a strong British wife and mother protecting the homefront during the Second World War in Mrs. Miniver, which co-starred Walter Pidgeon.
-The Guinness Book of World Records credits her with the longest Oscar acceptance speech, at five minutes and 30 seconds, after which the Academy Awards instituted a time limit.
+Garson starred in two Oscar-nominated films in 1942: Mrs. Miniver and Random Harvest.
+She won Best Actress for her performance as a strong British wife and mother protecting the homefront during the Second World War in Mrs. Miniver, which co-starred Walter Pidgeon.
+The Guinness Book of World Records credited her with the longest Oscar acceptance speech, at five minutes and 30 seconds, after which the Academy Awards instituted a time limit.
+Garson held this record until it was surpassed by Adrien Brody's speech at the 97th Academy Awards, eighty-two years later.

-In Random Harvest, she co-starred with Ronald Colman.
-The drama received seven Academy Award nominations, including Colman for Best Actor and Best Picture, but Garson was ineligible, as she had already been nominated that year for Mrs. Miniver.
+In Random Harvest she co-starred with Ronald Colman.
+The drama received seven Academy Award nominations, including Best Actor for Colman and Best Picture.
 The American Film Institute ranked it #36 on its list of 100 Greatest Love Stories of All Time, and it was one of Garson's favorite films.